Reset the admin and root passwords in

 - Log in to the operating system with your normal user account.

-- Enter a new password, then enter it again to confirm.
+- If you do not provide a new password on the command line, you will need to type a new password, then type it again to confirm.
 Both passwords must match.

 - To verify, access the web interface and log in as the admin user using the new password.